Grafham Water: Wildlife

+Operation and use

 Water is obtained by pumping water from the River Great Ouse nearby.
 There are two pumping stations associated with the reservoir.
 One is located just behind the dam, the other at Offord Cluny alongside the River Great Ouse.
 At times of high potential flood risk, Grafham Water treatment works can increase the amount of water it takes up to maximum capacity to help reduce the risk of flooding along the river.